dragon731012/DM-unbl0cker-bare-server/README.md

 How to host:

 1. deploy on render
-2. add the link to uv.config.js in DM-Unbl0cker
+2. add the link to the "bare" section in uv/uv.config.js in your fork of DM-Unbl0cker inside the ''
 3. done!